If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 And what about all these people?

-If Fonnie Willis is off this case and they have to start over again, what do they do with the people that pled guilty and made a plea deal because they they didn't want to risk going to jail?
+If Fonnie Willis is off this case and they have to start over again, what do they do with the people that pled guilty and made a plea deal because they didn't want to risk going to jail?

-Uh what I can tell you is going on right now is you've had uh several counts that weren't pled with enough specificity, and that's required under Georgia law in order to move forward, and so the judge set those aside.
+What I can tell you is going on right now is you had several counts that weren't pled with enough specificity, and that's required under Georgia law in order to move forward.

-And regardless of how the judge uh rules, and I will say this, Sean.
+And regardless of how the judge rules, and I will say this, Sean, I think Chuck would agree with me.

 This judge has been very judicious.

-Is it gonna be delayed or does the judge actually hit the reset button and say that there's too many conflicts of interest here and too many issues uh surrounding whether or not uh ethics were violated left and right that in good conscience this case needs to be thrown out and then it may be sent to a different venue if if even pursued at all.
+And I think what happened today is it going to be delayed or does the judge actually hit the reset button and say that there's too many conflicts of interest here and too many issues, uh, surrounding whether or not, uh, ethics were violated left and right, that in good conscience, this case needs to be thrown out and then it may be sent to a different venue.

-But I I do think that Chuck would agree with me that most People feel like this case has gone from being a burning meteor to to having a parachute on it going much slower and not quite so hot.
+And certainly if they allow the new evidence, and I don't know if the judge is going to allow that or not, but I do think that Chuck would agree with me that most people feel like this case has gone from being a burning meteor to having a parachute on it going much slower and not quite so hot.

-Chuck, let's get your position on this case and where do you see the judge going here?
+Chuck, let's get your position on this case, and where do you see the judge going here?

-Uh he will make his decision this week.
+He will make his decision this week.

 Well, you've got a slew of different levels, and I know time is always short, but you've got the RICO prosecution itself.

-You've got the court of public opinion, assuming this case stays within this venue, and I think anything, and Matt's alluded to this, I think that anything that sort of chips away at the credibility uh and the underpinnings of a RICO case is probably not positive.
+And I think anything, and Matt's alluded to this, I think that anything that sort of chips away at the credibility and the underpinnings of a RICO case is probably not positive.

 Look, the new evidence that we all have heard and read about, there's motions before the court to reopen evidence in the hearings that the judge has just completed on the recusal.

-Uh I don't know how they cannot reopen it.
+I don't know how they cannot reopen it.

 That's not to say you can't charge.

-I would have charged somebody if I thought the basis was there to do so as a uh defendant or co-defendant.
+I would have charged somebody if I thought the basis was there to do so as a defendant or co-defendant.

 I'm skeptical of that.

-And if those matters get before the court and and and the and the evidence is reopened under the underlying uh motions to uh quash the Well, wait a minute, isn't this before the court now?
+And if those matters get before the court and the evidence is reopened under the underlying motions to quash this.

 Isn't the judge that we learned this in his hearings?

-Well, you've learned this in this hearing, but there has been extensive co corroboration by others, former prosecutors in fact, that would uh in essence rebut the statements say made under oath, as you know, both of you, under oath in court,
+Well, you've learned this in this hearing, but there has been extensive corroboration by others, former prosecutors, in fact, that would, in essence, rebut the statements made under oath, as you know, both of you, under oath in court, that there's a very specific timeline.

-that there's a very specific timeline, and there is if there's evidence that can be shown and proven in the courtroom, uh, which I i i uh I seem to think is probably true, uh, then you've got a whole different ball game, and I don't see Well, wait a minute.
+And if there's evidence that can be shown and proven in the courtroom, which I seem to think is probably true, then you've got a whole different ballgame.

 I thought that all came out.